 According to the unreleased software, the USB-C port will be used to output 4K HDR video footage to external displays.
 That's a significant upgrade compared to previous versions of the tablet, which were only able to push 1080p HD video to external displays using the £49 ($49) Lightning Digital AV Adapter accessory.

-The leaked images of the CAD tally with the references discovered in the beta code, with a USB-C port pictured on the underside of both the 10.5-inch and 12.9-inch iPad Pro models in place of the Lightning connector.
+The leaked CAD model tallies with the references discovered in the beta code, with a USB-C port pictured on the underside of both the 10.5-inch and 12.9-inch iPad Pro models in place of the Lightning connector.

 Elsewhere, it looks like the dual-camera set-up found on the flagship iPhone models will not make the jump to the high-end iPad range.
-If the CADs are accurate, it looks like there's still going to be a substantial camera bump on the back of the iPad, too.
+If the CAD models are accurate, it looks like there's still going to be a substantial camera bump on the back of the iPad, too.

 According to iOS developer Rambo, a new version of the Apple Pencil with AirPods-style proximity-based pairing will launch alongside the updated iPads.